Mhna1234/algo-trading-modeling/docs/QUICK_START_GUIDE.md

    - The config file is gitignored for security; never commit sensitive data.

 ## Understanding the Project
-- **Core Concept**: This is an algorithmic trading system with 12 benchmark strategies (momentum, mean reversion, etc.), multi-armed bandit (MAB) allocation for dynamic strategy selection, and real-time capabilities via state persistence.
+- **Core Concept**: This is an algorithmic trading system with 12 benchmark strategies (momentum, mean reversion, etc.), multi-armed bandit (MAB) allocation for dynamic strategy selection, and **real-time capabilities via state persistence** (96% implemented as of December 2025).
 - **Key Components**:
   - `src/portfolio_engine.py`: Core engine for portfolio management, rebalancing, and metrics calculation.
   - `src/strategies/`: 25 strategies, including benchmark ones and MAB wrappers.